PacificBiosciences/smrtflow/docs/cookbook.rst

 **Note:** See `Get Dataset Reports by Type and UUID <#Get_Dataset_Reports_by_Type_and_UUID>`__ for more details.

 **Note:** Obtaining dataset reports based on the collection UUID as described above will only work if the collection is **complete**.
-If the collection is **not** complete, then the subreadset does not exist yet.
+If the collection is **not** complete, then the SubreadSet does not exist yet.

 2. Take a report UUID of one of the reports of the collection from the previous response.